karkusviktor/blex/README.md

 * blex is always built with a copy of GPLv3 (COPYING) in the top folder, if not see <http://www.gnu.org/licenses/>.

-* TODO:
-* Rewrite remaining portions of this README.
-* Warn to not create multiple blex instances.
-* Warn about lack of wellness-checks in methods.
-* Warn that older Magisk ends in a system install.
-* Warn that resetting stats might not work.
-* Warn about errors when [--skip-logs].
-* Add info about contributing for devs.

 ## Links

 * [Git Repository](https://github.com/Magisk-Modules-Repo/Battery-Life-Extender)